vdhamer/Photo-Club-Hub/.github/README.md

 </ul>

 ### Photo Clubs
-<ul><details>
-<summary>Details (click to expand)</summary></p>

 > The app showcases curated images made by members of photo clubs.

-The app structures the information in two hierarchical views of the data.
+Photo clubs are the distinguishing feature of this app.
+You either look up a photo club and then find its members (the `Portfolio` screen) or you look up a photographer and then find the associated photo club (the `Who's Who` screen).
+Once you have chosen a club-and-member combination or person-and-club combination, you can view the image portfolio for that club member.

+<ul><details><summary>Details (click to expand)</summary></p>

-Here is a schematic representation of the "Portfolios" screen that lets you first find a photo club before you get to club's members and their images:
+Here is a schematic representation of the `Portfolios` screen that lets you first find a photo club before you get to club's members and their images:

 * photo clubA (hosted on siteA)